Time Is Up (film): Plot

-After initial treatment by the doctors in Rome, Vivien is transported to a hospital back home.
-When she wakes up, she doesn't remember anything that happened in Rome.
-Steve lies to her that she spent the day with him, while Roy leaves her alone.
-Eventually, Vivien remembers what actually happened and goes to meet Roy.
+After initial treatment by the doctors in Rome, Vivien is transported to a hospital stateside without regaining consciousness.
+When she wakes days later, after he plays a song they heard buskers performing in Rome, initially she has no memory of what happened in Rome.
+Steve lies to her that she spent the day with him, while Roy keeps his distance.

+Eventually, Vivien remembers what actually happened, thanks to seeing the photos of their day in Rome.
+She goes to meet Roy, and they spend the night together.
 Newly confident in herself, she takes her physics test.